bpesquet/artificial_metacognition/notes/confidence/README.md

 For example, being confident when taking correct decisions and less confident otherwise demonstrates a high degree of sensitivity.

-Sensitivity is often affected by task performance itself: an individual will appear to have greater sensitivity on an easy task compared to a hard task {cite}`flemingHowMeasureMetacognition2014`.
+Sensitivity is often affected by task performance itself: an individual will appear to have greater sensitivity on an easy task compared to a hard task [[Fleming and Lau, 2014]](../../references/README.md#fleming-and-lau-2014).

 #### Bias